Vocal Music at UM requires an entrance audition for majors, minors, undergraduate students, and graduate students.

 High School seniors:

-Submit two solo vocal selections of contrasting character/style.
+Two solo vocal selections of contrasting character/style.

 Note: While selections with accompaniment (piano or track) are encouraged, a cappella submissions will be accepted.